tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 `use_replacement_character` is an error handler type that can be used with `utf_iterator`.
 It accepts a `string_view` error message, and returns the replacement character.
-The user can subtitute their own type here, which may throw, abort, log, etc.
+The user can substitute their own type here, which may throw, abort, log, etc.

 `utf_iterator` is an iterator that transcodes from UTF-N to UTF-M, where N and